ceford/cefjdemos-data-jdm-help-en/articles/menu-items/contacts-single-contact.md

 ## Description

-The **Single Contact** is used to show a menu link for a Single Contact with optional settings such as Contact Details, Contact Form and Email subject and message filters.
+The **Single Contact** meu item type is used to show a menu link for a Single Contact with optional settings such as Contact Details, Contact Form and Email subject and message filters.

 ### Common Elements